 We maintain one active incentive compensation plan: the Amended and Restated 2015 Stock Option and Incentive Plan (the 2015 Plan).
 The 2015 Plan provides for the issuance of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock units (RSUs), restricted stock awards, unrestricted stock awards, cash-based awards, performance-based restricted stock units (PSUs) and dividend equivalent rights to certain of our employees, non-employee directors and consultants.
-The term of stock options issued under the 2015 Plan may not exceed ten years from the date of grant.
-Under the 2015 Plan, incentive stock options and non-qualified stock options are granted at an exercise price that is not to be less than 100% of the fair market value of our common stock on the date of grant, as determined by the Compensation Committee of our board of directors.
+The term of stock options are granted at an exercise price that is not to be less than 100% of the fair market value of our common stock on the date of grant, as determined by the Compensation Committee of our board of directors.
 Stock options become vested and exercisable at such times and under such conditions as determined by the Compensation Committee on the date of grant.

 We use the Black Scholes valuation model, unless the awards are subject to market conditions, in which case we utilize a binomial-lattice model (i.e., Monte Carlo simulation model), to determine the fair value of stock options and certain PSUs granted.
 The Monte Carlo simulation model utilizes multiple input variables to determine the share-based compensation expense.
 For grants with market conditions made in the year ended December 31, 2020, we utilized a weighted-average volatility of 47.3%, a 0% dividend yield and a weighted-average risk-free interest rate of 0.5%.
 The volatility was based on the most recent comparable period for the Company and the peer group.
-The stock price projection for the Company and the components of the peer group assumes a 0% dividend yield.
+The stock price projection for the Company and the peer group assumes a 0% dividend yield.
 This is mathematically equivalent to reinvesting dividends in the issuing entity over the performance period.
 The risk-free interest rate is equal to the yield, as of the measurement date, of the zero-coupon U.S. Treasury bill that is commensurate with the remaining performance measurement period.